-The fat pad is a soft tissue structure that sits below the kneecap (patella) right behind the patellar tendon.
-The fat pad acts as a cushion, protecting the condyle of the femur from being hit by the patella in the case of a direct blow to the kneecap.
+Fat pad Impingement , is a problem which affects one of three pads of fatty soft tissue that lies under the kneecap (patella) and leads to pain at the front of the knee.
+The Hoffa’s fat pad acts as a protective cushion, which separates the kneecap from the shin and thigh bones, protecting the condyle of the femur from being hit by the patella in the case of a direct blow to the kneecap.
 The fat pad contains many nerves, and at the time of injury, one experiences extreme knee pain.
 A person’s hip and/or knee alignment can cause the fat pad to become irritated and impinged.

 What is it?